t52ta6ek/2300ADS-CPM/58kCPMv1.85_work/README.md

-2300 ADS 58k CP/M 2.2 v1.85
+# 2300 ADS 58k CP/M 2.2 v1.85

-Copy of the CP/M directory that I used for development of the CP/M system for the FutureData 2300 ADS.
+This is the content of the CP/M directory that I used for development of the CP/M system for the FutureData 2300 ADS.
 FutureData was sold to GenRad, and this division was ultimately sold to Kontron in the early 80's where I worked for many years.

 This was the lastest version of CP/M I had developed for this machine.

+These files were pulled off of DSDD 8" floppy disk backups I had made of my 35mb hard drive.
+That hard drive has unfortunately disappeared but the backups remain.

 Contains not only source code to the system, but also the various system utilities used for editing code, performing the build, formatting disks and other various